 Common failure causes include counter-trend patterns (H&S forming against a strong bull market), insufficient volume on breakdown, premature entries before neckline confirmation, and fundamental news events that override technicals.

-The inverse pattern shows similar reliability (3-4% failure rate) with higher target achievement rates - 74% meet targets in bull markets vs. 55% for tops.
+The inverse pattern shows similar reliability (3-4% failure rate) with higher target achievement rates - 74% meet targets in bull markets vs. 51% for tops (per thepatternsite.com, 2020).
 The average rise is 38% in bull markets.

 The head and shoulders pattern earns its reputation through documented performance.
 With an 81% success rate after neckline break, average declines of 16%, and clear rules for entry and exits, this pattern offers professional-grade trading opportunities backed by extensive research.